 7. The Worst Person in the World (2021)

-It chronicles four years in the life of Julie, a young woman who navigates the troubled waters of her love life and struggles to find her career path, leading her to take a realistic look at who she really is.
+The chronicles of four years in the life of Julie, a young woman who navigates the troubled waters of her love life and struggles to find her career path, leading her to take a realistic look at who she really is.

 Enraptured.
 That's what the reviews coming out of Cannes felt like.
 That the reviewers had been enraptured.
 It also landed Renate Reinsve a win for Best Actress.
 From director Joachim Trier (OSLO, AUGUST 31st, THELMA).